-Suppliers shall conduct regular risk assessments to understand the possibility of workers being exposed to safety hazards and prevent risks associated with these hazards.
-Suppliers shall design safe processes, implement technical/administrative control and preventive maintenance, prepare safe work procedures and continuously provide training and necessary personal protective equipment (PPE) to workers, and supervise to ensure the use of such PPE according to the results of risk assessment.
-Reasonable steps must also be taken to protect pregnant women/nursing mothers from working condition with high hazards, remove or reduce any workplace health and safety risks to pregnant women and nursing mothers including those associated with their work assignments, as well as include reasonable accommodations for nursing mothers.
+Suppliers shall conduct regular risk assessments to understand the possibility of workers being exposed to health and safety hazards (chemical, electrical and other energy sources, fire, vehicles, and fall hazards, etc.) and prevent risks associated with these hazards.
+Suppliers shall identify, assess and mitigate the safety hazards using the Hierarchy of Controls, which includes eliminating the hazard, substituting processes or materials, controlling through proper design, implementing engineering and administrative controls, preventive maintenance and safe work procedures (including lockout/tagout), and provide ongoing occupational health and safety training.
+Where hazards cannot be adequately controlled by these means, continuously provide training and necessary personal protective equipment (PPE) to workers, and supervise to ensure the use of such PPE according to the results of risk assessment.
+Reasonable steps must also be taken to protect pregnant women/nursing mothers from working condition with high hazards, and suppliers shall remove or reduce any workplace health and safety risks to pregnant women and nursing mothers including those associated with their work assignments, as well as include reasonable accommodations for nursing mothers.